Snacks, Beer, and Restrooms: The Best Convenience Stores in the U.S.

 This Texas based chain knows what you want and what you need: everything.

-These convenience stores are massive and contain everything you could possible want for road trip sustenance.
+Buc-ee’s convenience stores are massive and contain everything you could possible want for road trip sustenance.
 Oddly enough, that’s not their biggest selling point.
 Buc-ee’s highway billboards advertise their biggest draw: shockingly clean restrooms.
-Yes.
 Plentiful and accommodating, spotless and glistening restrooms—the exact thing you need when you’re on the road.
 Is it enough for them to take the top spot on our list?
-We’re not sure, but it certainly doesn’t hurt.
+It certainly doesn’t hurt.

 Other Road Trip Tips